Can Filing for Bankruptcy in Georgia Extinguish a Lien?

 Responsibility — the debtor’s obligation to pay back their creditors in entirety.
 Bankruptcy removes a debtor’s personal liability for a debt, if the debt qualifies for discharge.
 This keeps the creditor from suing a debtor and using a judicial lien to garnish a debtor’s wages or take funds from their bank accounts.

 Right — the creditor’s right to use the lien to recover the collateral.
 Creditors have the right to offset any balances you owe by selling the collateral and securing the debt.
 A creditor is able to repossess the property and sell it if a debtor does not pay back their debt.
 If collateral is not available, a creditor may sue the debtor personally for the value of the collateral.

-Can Filing Bankruptcy Remove a Lien in Georgia?
+Can Filing for Bankruptcy in Georgia Remove a Lien?

 In both Chapter 7 and Chapter 13 bankruptcy, debtors are allowed to protect a portion of their assets by using “exemptions.”
 Each state, including Georgia, has its own exemptions but can also choose to use federal exemptions.
 Georgia bankruptcy filers must use Georgia exemptions.
 A Fi.Fa that is filed in Georgia attaches to all personal and real property that the debtor owns in Georgia.
 Thus, the judgment lien can be used to levy property, such as a car, or foreclose on a piece of real property.
 Under the bankruptcy code, a debtor may avoid that lien to the extent that his or her property is exempt.

-Talk to a Chapter 7 Bankruptcy Lawyer Before Filing
+Talk to a Chapter 7 Lawyer Before Filing for Bankruptcy in Georgia

 Are you considering filing for chapter 7 bankruptcy due to a lien on your property?
 Before you make a decision, you need to be as informed as possible.
 For assistance, contact the expert chapter 7 bankruptcy lawyers of CMC Law by calling 404.585.0040